kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

   - Tooltips
   - Sort

-These options could be easily implemented with [Capabilities](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/Capabilities.md) of the visual.
+These options could be implemented with [Capabilities](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/Capabilities.md) of the visual.
-For colors use the Power BI color palette for all color choices (TODO: add reference to PowerBI palette [example from the search](https://dataveld.wordpress.com/2016/02/13/microsoft-power-bi-color-reference/)).
+Use the Power BI color palette for all color choices (TODO: add reference to PowerBI palette [example from the search](https://dataveld.wordpress.com/2016/02/13/microsoft-power-bi-color-reference/)).

-## Supporting cross-filtering when available.
+## Support cross-filtering when available.

 Provide cross-filtering or cross-highlighting, if appropriate, for your visual.
 This gives a better presentation integration with any report and helps users to use your visual as Selection control for their data the report.